not-fl3/macroquad/README.md

 }
 ```

-It is fixable on Android with threads, but on web there is not way to "pause" and "resume" wasm execution, so no wasm code should block ever.
+It is fixable on Android with threads, but on web there is not way to "pause" and "resume" WASM execution, so no WASM code should block ever.
 While that loop is blocking for the entire game execution!
 The C++ solution for that problem: https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html

 But in Rust we have async/await.
 Rust's `futures` is basically a continuations - `future`'s stack may be store into a variable to later pause/resume execution of future's code.

 async/await in macroquad is used without any external dependencies - no runtime, executor or even futures-rs are involved.
-Its just a way to preserve `main`'s stack on WASM and keep the code cross platform without any wasm-specific main loop.
+It's just a way to preserve `main`'s stack on WASM and keep the code cross platform without any WASM-specific main loop.
 </details>

 # Platinum sponsors